lokanta/lokanta.github.io/_posts/2024-11-7-risky-business.md

   <figcaption>We think we can save the planet by planting trees; but what is the point of planting new trees while we relentlessly annihilate the old?</figcaption>
 </figure>

 Could it be that the ancient traditions of the world did, in fact, hold a precious wisdom, one through which humanity was able to find its balance in nature?
-Could it be that the arrogant, reductive elimination of myth and meaning, of the divinity of the stars, is leading to the exact result foretold in the ancient wisdom?
+Could it be that the arrogant, reductive elimination of myth and meaning, of the divinity in the stars, is leading to the exact result foretold in the ancient wisdom?

 >Hereafter, when kings shall be stingy and unrighteous, and when folk shall be unrighteous, in days when the world is perverted, when good is waning and evil waxing apace—in those days of the world’s discontent there shall fall no rain from the heavens, the feet of the storm shall be lamed, the crops shall wither, and famine shall be on the land.
 Then shall the clouds gather as if for rain from the four quarters of the heavens, but they shall flee away without raining.
 (Jātaka 77)